slowernews/wisdom-tldr/README.md

 3 rules for life: *'fuck, don't give a fuck and don't be fucked over.'*<br>
 One practical advice: *'have more than one child.'*<br>
 One general advice: *'the root of all of our problems is our inability to let go.'*<br>
-One last advice (specially for shy people): *'aim on relying on your network and not on being self-sufficient.'*
+One last advice (specially for shy people): *'aim for relying on your network and not for being self-sufficient.'*